anonaddy/anonaddy/README.md

 If neither of the above options work then please try changing to another recipient so that you can continue to receive emails.

 If you still aren't receiving emails please contact me.

+## I'm having trouble logging in, what's wrong?

+If you are having trouble logging in it will likely fall under one of the following scenarios:

+1. Incorrect username

+Please make sure you are using your account username (e.g. johndoe) and not your email address to try to login.

+2. Forgotten password

+If you've forgotten your password you can reset it by entering your username here - https://app.anonaddy.com/password/reset

+3. Forgotten username

+If you've forgotten your username you can request a reminder by entering your email address here - https://app.anonaddy.com/username/reminder

+4. Lost 2FA device

+Please use the backup code that you were shown when you enabled 2FA.

+5. Errors with U2F device

+If you have a YubiKey and are using Windows and have an issue with your personal password/PIN you may need to reset the key using the YubiKey manager software.

 ## How do I know this site won't disappear next month?